0xSettings/Crypto-Market-Chart/README.md

-# 💹 Crypto Market Tracker
+# 💹 Crypto Market Graph Chart

 Crypto Market Tracker is a sleek and modern cryptocurrency dashboard that displays live market data, including prices, market capitalization, trading volume, supply, and historical charts for the top 10 cryptocurrencies.
 Built with **React**, **TypeScript**, **Golang**, and **CoinGecko API**, it provides users with real-time data and an interactive chart to monitor the market trends.